An art and culture magazine for the South Downs & High Weald areas of England

 the printed magazine

-ingénu/e magazine’s raison d’être is to promote emerging creative talent of any genre, thus giving a platform to those who would otherwise find it hard to reach a wider audience. ingénu/e also aims to keep readers up to date with cultural events coming to their area.
+ingénu/e magazine’s raison d’être is to promote emerging creative talent of any genre, thus giving a platform to those who would otherwise find it hard to reach a wider audience, while also aiming to keep readers up to date with cultural events and activites in their area.

-ingénu/e covers all fields of creativity: visual arts such as painting, photography, illustration, printmaking, sculpture, contemporary crafts; performing arts such as theatre, film, music, dance; as well as literature, illustration, design, even fashion and food.
-Creatives of all kinds often like to share their knowledge, so creative courses are also featured regularly.
+ingénu/e covers all fields of creativity: visual arts such as painting, photography, illustration, printmaking, sculpture, contemporary crafts; performing arts such as theatre, music, dance; as well as film, literature and poetry, and creative lifestyle.
+Creatives of all kinds often like to share their knowledge, so creative courses and workshops are also featured regularly.

-Through the printed magazine and website, ingénu/e aims to give advertisers a marketing avenue to their intended audience.
+Through the printed magazine, website and social media, ingénu/e provides advertisers and contributors a marketing avenue to their intended audience.

 ingénu/e is the creation of husband and wife team Roger & Gill Kaye, with the aid of a few wonderful volunteers who help with occasional articles and some of the distribution of the magazine.